rahuljoshi44/GraphVega/README.md

     This project uses Tradier’s market data API for options and stock prices.

 4. In the root directory  create a `.env` file and enter your API key as
     follows:

     `TRADIER_API_KEY = YOUR_API_KEY_HERE`

-5. Run the application.
+5. Run the application in either of two ways: Locally or via Docker (explained below):

 ### Locally